The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 The Roadmap

 Signing the roadmap in Vilnius on 18 December 2023 laid the foundation for the Bundeswehr to station 4,800 military personnel and 200 civilian personnel in Lithuania.
 Together with his Lithuanian counterpart Arvydas Anušauskas, Federal Minister of Defence Boris Pistorius signed the agreement describing further steps in implementation on the way to stationing the brigade.
+A condition-based approach was chosen, meaning that the buildup of forces will take place gradually depending on the completion of necessary infrastructure.

 Requirement: Warfighting capability